ByteB4rb1e/html-theme-ref/README.md

 - results in deprecation notice during `npm install`.
 - [remediated](https://github.com/ByteB4rb1e/html-theme-ref/blob/cb642ec72b4488ddfc8dfb63fe977e85d9c28506/package.json#L35)
   by adding override in `package.json` for upgrading child dependencies.
+- i will ditch `jest` altogether as I don't see behavior-driven development/testing fitting for the project.
+I've tested quite a few testing frameworks in the Javascript ecosystem and none really satisfied my expectations.
+I'm looking for a straightforward Beck/xUnit framework, which must at least be authored in ESM6 to utilizie object-orientation for synatactial structure.
+All the JavaScript testing frameworks I came across all use the "workaround" syntax that was established because of CommonJS.
+I will implement my own test runner for this as I don't require more than runners, suites, cases, fixtures and assertions.
+I treat DOM objects as I would treat any other fixture, so don't (yet) see any reason why that shouldn't also suffice for browser testing...

 #### [Node.js | html-webpack-plugin - using wrong webpack hooks](https://github.com/jantimon/html-webpack-plugin/issues/1768)